somethingsimade/CurrentAngleV4/README.md

 --// Check configdoc.md for settings documentation

---// Below are the settings for CurrentAngle v2 (fallback) -- SETTINGS --
+--// Below are the settings
+-- SETTINGS --
 local settings = _G